manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 Although `Foo` does not implement `Hello` nominally, it defines the `sayHello()` method that otherwise satisfies the interface.
-Let's assume we don't control `Foo`'s implementation, but we need it to implement `Hello` nominally.
+Let's assume we don't control `Foo`'s implementation, but we need it to implement `Hello`.
 We can do that with an extension interface:

 ```java
 @Extension